Code-Militia/jirust/README.md

 # Jirust - WIP
 A terminal UI for jira written in rust.

+NOTE: This is currently tested with JIRA cloud.
+NOTE: I'm (Author: Mo Ali) am an infrastructure engineer by trade.
+This is my first programming project that I'm sharing out.
+This is also my first rust project and am using it to learn rust.
+You can watch my development on [twitch](https://www.twitch.tv/mo_ali141)

 An application with developers and engineers in mind.
 It is solely focused on updating tickets at the moment.
-NOTE: This is currently tested with JIRA cloud.
 ![jirust](https://user-images.githubusercontent.com/7011993/225179809-b4683ea5-93e5-4c4c-abf5-e6534df0f5a3.gif)

 ## Current requirements